-Rats common to the New England area may spread dangerous pathogens/diseases such as the bubonic plague and rat bite fever.
+Rats may spread dangerous pathogens/diseases such as the bubonic plague and rat bite fever.
 Not only do rats carry disease-causing bacteria, but they also spread parasitic pests like tapeworms, ticks, and fleas.
 Rats cause/vector causative agents of ringworm, salmonellosis, murine typhus, and leptospirosis/meningitis.
 Several of the diseases caused by rats have the common symptoms of fever, vomiting, sore muscles, and skin rashes.

 How Rats Spread Diseases